Taylor Swift masters dispute: Sale of Ithaca

 In April 2021, Braun merged Ithaca with South Korean entertainment company Hybe Corporation, which purchased Ithaca for a 100 percent stake through its wholly owned subsidiary, Hybe America.
 The deal, valued at $1 billion, brought the SB Projects and Big Machine rosters, including Bieber, Grande, Lovato, J Balvin, Thomas Rhett, Florida Georgia Line, and Lady A, together with K-pop acts like BTS, Tomorrow X Together, and Seventeen.
 Braun joined the board of Hybe.
 In a September 2022 interview with NPR's Jay Williams, Braun stated he regrets the way the Big Machine acquisition was handled, admitted he came from a "place of arrogance" when he assumed that he and Swift "could work things out", and that he learned "an important lesson".
 Braun also stated that he was forced to make the purchase under a "very strict NDA" and hence was not allowed to talk to anybody about it.

+Reclamation by Swift

+On May 30, 2025, Swift announced on her website that she had purchased the masters of her first six albums, as well as videos, concert films, art, photography, unreleased content and other related materials, after Shamrock offered her fairer terms.
+She attributed the success of the sale to the positive reception of her re-recordings and the Eras Tour.
+Swift clarified that she had already finished re-recording her debut album Taylor Swift but she had not "even re-recorded a quarter" of her sixth studio album Reputation; both the re-recording of Taylor Swift and the vault tracks of Reputation currently remain up for a possible release, but Swift was uncertain about when and how to carry them out.
+Swift thanked Shamrock for giving her the opportunity to purchase every aspect of her career work, "with no strings attached, no partnership, with full autonomy."
+The figures of the sale have not been disclosed.